Interactive digital landscape made for an art exhibit at Diode Gallery in Portland, August 2014.

 Augmented reality kiosk made for DorkbotPDX art show, September 2011.
 Built with Processing and the NyARToolkit.
 There were five markers on wooden blocks, and each one triggered a different visual result when recognized by the camera.
 My favorite was the one below, which moved like a fiber optic lamp.

-Launched in 2012, this website complements a new sustainability exhibit at OMSI.
-You can sign up and earn virtual badges for completing challenges, and hear local stories from people who have made changes for the better.
-The site is also entirely in Spanish, and was made with Ruby on Rails.
+Active from 2012-2016, this website complemented a new sustainability exhibit at OMSI.
+You could sign up and earn virtual badges for completing challenges, and hear local stories from people who have made changes for the better.
+The site was also entirely in Spanish, and was made with Ruby on Rails.

 Part of a renewable energy exhibit that opened at OMSI in November 2012.
 This interactive is paired with a physical turbine model, so you can move levers to adjust the blades and get a sense of how they work.
 The activity increases in difficulty as you learn about wind energy, and the screens are also in Spanish.

 One of seven software components in an exhibit about technologies that aid or assist human abilities.
 This one is a Kinect-based activity that allows visitors to jump or throw with augmented legs and arms.
 Built with Cinder and the Microsoft Kinect SDK.